mrtfog/Readme/README.md

 <h3 align="left">🙋‍♂️ About me</h3>
 - Hi!
 I am Martin Fogliacco, Full Stack Developer and Informatic Technician, specializated and passionate with Front End Development.
 I am a proactive person, and highly capable to do teamworks and establish a good communication. <br/>
-Besides, i prioritize task resolutions, and i am constantly motivated to improve and make a growth of my skills.
+Besides, i prioritize task resolutions, and i am constantly motivated to improve and make a growth of my skills. <br/>
+Below, you will see more interesting info about me. ⚡

 <hr/>